csswizardry/csswizardry.github.com/_posts/2011-11-08-create-a-notched-current-state-nav.md

 wordpress_id: 3393
 categories:
 - Web Development
-tag:
+tags:
   - CSS
   - HTML
 ---

 [Ben Everard](https://twitter.com/ilmv) [tweeted last night](https://twitter.com/ilmv/status/133640383568678912) asking if anyone knew how to build a notched nav, like [this](http://cl.ly/1h1S3E2G3H1X06193r08).
 I was in bed at the time, I spotted it about midnight and was on my phone.
 As soon as I saw this I jumped out of my bed and turned my Mac on.
 I love stuff like this!